dockur/windows/readme.md

   * ### How do I perform a manual installation?

-    If you prefer to perform the installation manually in order to customize some options, such as selecting another edition, add the following environment variable:
+    If you prefer to perform the installation manually in order to customize some options, add the following environment variable:

     ```yaml
     environment: